meyerv11045/notes/notes/software_design/patterns/adapter.md

 ![Adapter UML](../static/adapter.png)

 ## Participants

+- *Target*- the domain specific interface a client uses
-- *Adaptees* are the class interfaces being given a new interface
+- *Adaptee*- the existing interface that needs adapting
-- *Target Interface* is the new interface for the client to use
+- *Adapter*- class that adapts the existing interface to the target interface

+## Collaborations

+- Clients will call operations on an Adapter instance which in turn calls adaptee operations to carry out the request

 ## Consequences
 - (+) A single adapter can work with multiple adaptees